 Go get your list of homepage backlinks from Monitor Backlinks.

 The tool will give you all your backlinks, but here you’ll want to select only homepage backlinks.

-Choose “Export” to export your backlinks as a CSV file to sort through them.
+When you’re done, click “Export” to export your backlinks as a CSV file to sort through them.

 Now, it comes the time to assess your backlinks for quality.